KurisuLim/lim-mustache-website/DOCUMENTATION.md

 RUN DEV SERVER | $ turbo devserver
 - This runs a simple Express server and renders the main index.html from http://localhost:3000
 - We recommend running the dev server throughout development because it accurately reflects the behavior of your site in deployment.
-- We also recommend running "gulp" in a separate tab.
+- We also recommend running 'gulp' in a separate tab.
 This invokes the build process whenever you make changes to JS or CSS files.
 - The dev server supports relative links for anchor tags.
-For example, <a href="/blog">Blog</a> works fine with the dev server running.
+For example, <a href='/blog'>Blog</a> works fine with the dev server running.

 BUILD THE PROJECT - ALL PROJECTS | $ npm run build
 - This packages the project assets and concatenates/minifies the imports into the 'dist' directory.